 Helping Your Students Stay Engaged

 The Office of Teaching and Learning is continuing to develop resources to support our families while schools are closed.
-Beginning on Monday, March 23, our schools and teachers will begin to provide regular learning opportunities for students and connect with them on a regular basis.
-PSB staff is also currently developing a remote learning model for all students.
+Beginning on Monday, April 6, our schools and teachers will begin to provide at least 3 hours of teacher-directed and student self-directed learning opportunities for school days.

 Starting on Friday, March 20, from 12:00 to 1:30 p.m, families who do not have a working digital device at home can pick-up a free PSB-issued Chromebook to borrow during this temporary school closure.
 The Chromebooks will be available at the Baker, Coolidge Corner, Pierce, and Brookline High Schools.
 You can request a Chromebook by completing this online form.